 B2C marketplaces like Amazon—where people can search, compare, and buy products from thousands of vendors using one website or app—became a central driving force in the consumer online shopping space years ago.
 But for a long time, these types of digital marketplaces were relatively rare (and mostly optional) in the B2B arena.

 With Grainger, Amazon Business, and other more specialized B2B marketplaces coming online and growing at an incredible pace, that is no longer the case.
 If B2B marketplaces don’t have a prominent place in your current digital strategy, they definitely should.
+The ease of product discovery in these marketplaces often mirrors that of B2C platforms, enhancing the buying experience for B2B professionals.

 4. Live reps and distributors can still play an important role

 Creating simple, convenient, and modern digital buying experiences for your B2B customers doesn’t mean replacing tried-and-true networks of live reps and distributors.
 In many cases, those live connections and relationships still have an essential part to play in the most complex, specialized, high-dollar B2B transactions.
 Instead, it’s about re-imagining the role they should play in a modern, streamlined digital buyer’s journey.
-What types of transactions really need that personal engagement and interaction—and which could be better served by digital-only transactions?
-How can adding new digital elements improve, support, and transform traditional networks and processes?
-How can your reps and distributor networks add value—without slowing things down or adding unnecessary complications.
+What types of transactions need that personal engagement and interaction—and which could be better served by digital-only transactions?
+How can new digital elements improve, support, and transform traditional networks and processes?
+How can your reps and distributor networks add value—without slowing things down or adding unnecessary complications?

 5. The right technology partners can accelerate and simplify your journey